Key financials

 For more info about ISS ESG, refer to ISS website.

-The scoring methodology is based on the assessment of 12 topics related to environment impact.
+CDP scoring is composed of 8 levels, going from D- (Starting to disclose environmental information) to A (best-practice transparency and performance).
+The scoring methodology is based on the assessment of 16 categories related to environment impact.

 For more info about CDP, refer to CDP website.